glasser/vote.davidglasser.net/content/post/201806-candidates.md

 title: 'June 2018: Candidates'
 ---

-Here are my current thoughts on candidates on the November 2016 ballot in Berkeley, in ballot order.
+Here are my current thoughts on candidates on the June 2018 ballot in Berkeley, in ballot order.

 <!--more-->